Dimensional Analysis in Statistical Modelling: The unconscious statistician

-10pt \begin{example} Consider a random variable representing length in millimetres, $Y \sim N(\mu,\sigma^2)$, independently measured $ n $ times to yield data $ y_1,\ldots, y_n $.
+\begin{example} Consider a random variable representing length in millimetres, $Y$ is normally distributed with mean $\mu$ and variance $\sigma^2$, independently measured $ n $ times to yield data $ y_1,\ldots, y_n $.
 Assume, as is common, that $\mu$ is so large that there is a negligible chance that any of the $y_i$'s are negative (we return to this common assumption in Section \ref{sec:new_transforming}).